Furoshiki

 (風呂敷, Furoshiki) are traditional Japanese wrapping cloths traditionally used to wrap and/or to transport goods.
 Consideration is placed on the aesthetics of furoshiki, which may feature hemmed edges, thicker and more expensive materials, and hand-painted designs; however, furoshiki are much less formal than fukusa, and are not generally used to present formal gifts.

-While they come in a variety of sizes, they are typically square.
+While they come in a variety of sizes, they are typically almost square: the height is slightly greater than the width.

 Traditional materials include silk or cotton, but modern furoshiki are available in synthetic materials like rayon, nylon, or polyester.